richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 - Regression Analysis: Determine the impact of various factors on stock market indices.

 - Clustering and Classification: Identify patterns or groups within the data that share common characteristics.

+- Skipping Cointegration as for this purpose the timeframe would be too small to be statistically significant

 **Visualization:**